MewCP LogoAStheTech

 - `template_id` (string, required) — The unique ID for the template

-- `html` (string, required) — Updated raw HTML; supports Mailchimp Template Language
+- `html` (string, required) — The raw HTML for the template.
+Supports Mailchimp Template Language

-- `folder_id` (string, optional) — The ID of the folder to move the template to
+- `folder_id` (string, optional, default: null) — The ID of the folder to move the template to

 {